utopia-foss/dantro/doc/plotting/plot_functions.rst

 .. default-domain:: dantro.plot.funcs.generic

-.. _pcr_ext_plot_funcs:
+.. _pcr_pyplot_plot_funcs:

 Plot Functions
 ==============

-This page gives an overview of plot functions that are implemented within :py:mod:`dantro` for the use with :ref:`pcr_ext` and derived plot creators.
+This page gives an overview of plot functions that are implemented within :py:mod:`dantro` for the use with :ref:`pcr_pyplot` and derived plot creators.
 These plot functions are meant to be as generic as possible, allowing to work with a wide variety of data.
 They make use of the :ref:`dag_framework` for :ref:`plot_creator_dag`.